watson-developer-cloud/discovery-starter-kit/README.md

    ```
     curl -X POST -H "Content-Type: application/json" -u "<discovery_username_here>:<discovery_password_here>" "https://gateway.watsonplatform.net/discovery/api/v1/environments/<discovery_environment_id_here>/configurations?version=2017-01-01"
    ```
+1. Make sure to use [Watson Discovery Tooling](https://discovery-tooling.mybluemix.net) to switch the configuration the "enriched" collection is using to the uploaded configuration from the previous step
 1. [Upload](#setting-up-the-data) sample documents to the collections you created
-1. Once the upload is complete, view your running app at the host defined in `ROUTE_HOSTNAME` above
+1. Once the upload is complete, view your running app at the host defined by the application name defined in your toolchain setup above (which by default will be `https://{organization/user}-{repo_name}-{timestamp}.mybluemix.net`)

 #### Services

-If the Deploy to Bluemix button does not create services for you, you must create them manually
+The deployment script found in the "Create Toolchain" should automatically create a NLU service if it doesn't exist, but an instance of Discovery will require additional configuration even when the deployment script creates it.
+See the section above about creating collections and configurations in Discovery.
+To do the manual creation of these required services, follow these steps:

 1. Make a copy of `.env.example` at `.env` and fill with your service credentials by setting up new services on bluemix
   1. [Discovery](https://console.ng.bluemix.net/catalog/services/discovery?taxonomyNavigation=watson)